SpartanCarlos27/google-homepage/README.md

 # google-homepage
-Create pseudo google homepage for Odin Project
+Create pseudo google homepage for Odin Project.

 I will demonstrate basic understanding of HTML and CSS skills.